-AIFC participants have the right to provide professional services to other AIFC participants and nonresidents in accordance with the list approved by AFSA, in any currency.
+AIFC participants may provide professional services to other AIFC participants and non-residents in accordance with the list approved by AFSA, in any currency.

 The requirements are listed in section 3.4.1. of the AIFC Rules on Currency Regulation and follow the same approach: